SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/repo.rst

 The :file:`rivers/` directory contains forcing data for the rivers.

-Currently there is one file, for the full Salish Sea domain that puts a constant 2000 m3/s out of the southern arm of the Fraser River.
+Currently there are two files, for the full Salish Sea domain.
+One that puts a constant 2000 m3/s out of the southern arm of the Fraser River.

 * :file:`rivers_Fraser_only_cnst.nc`

+and one that includes all three mouths of the Fraser, Burrard Inlet, Squamish River, Puntledge (Comox), Nanaimo and Cowichan.
+All at constant values (yearly averages).

+* :file:`rivers_Fraserplus_cnst.nc`

 The preparation of the NetCDF file is done by the python notebook `Tools/I_Forcing/AddRivers.ipynb`_